pidg3/P4-Performance-Optimisation/README.md

 Changes made are summarised below.
 More detail in code comments.

-### Changes made: Portfolio Page
+### Changes made: Portfolio Pages

 * MP-Perf#4 (various) All JS and CSS concatenated and minified, for both main page and Pizza page.
 All done using Gulp.
 * MP-Perf#5 (index.html) Shrink icon images for homepage using gulp/GraphicsMagick
-* MP-Perf#6 (all html files/perfmatters.js) Moved Google Analytics script to perfmatters.js file.
+* MP-Perf#6 (all html files AND perfmatters.js) Moved Google Analytics script to perfmatters.js file.
 This means is no longer render-blocking as can be loaded asynchronously using async tag.
+* MP-Perf#7 (all html files AND perfmatters.js) Google Fonts now load using Google Webfonts Loader, with code in perfmatters.js.
+This results in FOUT (Flash of Unstyled Text), and under normal circumstances I wouldn't think this would be worth the performance gain for one less css file request.

 ### Changes made: Cam's Pizzeria